sttts/ij-go-symbol-completion/README.md

 [![Tests](https://github.com/sttts/ij-go-symbol-completion/actions/workflows/tests.yml/badge.svg)](https://github.com/sttts/ij-go-symbol-completion/actions/workflows/tests.yml)
 [![Release](https://img.shields.io/github/v/release/sttts/ij-go-symbol-completion)](https://github.com/sttts/ij-go-symbol-completion/releases/latest)

+> ⚠️ **EXPERIMENTAL**: This extension is an experiment in using [Cursor](https://cursor.sh) exclusively for development. **100% of the code was written without human modification** - all coding, debugging, and optimization was done through Cursor's AI interfaces, without direct human editing of the codebase.
+This serves as a demonstration of what's possible with modern AI-assisted development tools.

 A VS Code extension that provides symbol completion for Go code with or without package prefixes (similar to other popular IDEs), drastically improving the Go development experience in VS Code.

 ![Go Symbol Completion in action](contrib/screencast.gif)